mdshahin-ahmed/getaway-travel/README.md

 # Get Away

-This project code Link: https://github.com/Programming-Hero-Web-Course3/healthcare-related-website-mdshahin-ahmed

-This project Live site Link: https://medica-medical.web.app
+This project Live site Link: https://get-away-382c6.web.app/

 ## The benefit of these Projects

- - You can easily booking any tour
+- You can easily booking any tour location
- - You can easily see many tour
+- You can easily see many tour location
- - You can see all details about our tours
+- You can see all details about our tour
- - You can see how many tours available in our website
+- You can see how many tour location available on our website
 - You can send message from website